apurbapokharel/apurbapokharel.github.io/_pages/philosophy.md

 I came to this country with one dream.
 It was to contribute and be involved with the frontier of innovations.
 I want to be able to see this dream through.
 Besides this, I want to be able to close the distance and be together with my girlfriend forever, as well as take care of my mother.

-At the end of this and my working career, I would like to retire as an open source contributor and a guy with a reputation for being able to solve some really tough problems.
+At the end of my working career, I would like to retire as an open source contributor (best if is is something I built from the ground up) and a guy with a reputation for being able to solve some really tough problems.